jalaleddinemaoukil/jalaleddinemaoukil/README.md

 # Jalal Eddine Maoukil

-**Full-Stack Developer, Cloud Architect & Entrepreneur**

-Building scalable systems and profitable digital experiences from code to client.

----

-## About Me

 I'm a Cloud & Full-Stack Developer with an entrepreneurial mindset.
 Over 3 years, I have combined technical expertise with business acumen-delivering solutions that don't just work beautifully but actually drive revenue and growth.

 I understand both the code and client, from freelance web design businesses to enterprise cloud architectures.
 I build systems that scale technically and commercially.